napari/docs/docs/tutorials/fundamentals/viewer.md

 ![image: console within napari](../assets/tutorials/console.png)

-The second button from the left is the 2D/3D button which toggles between `2D` and `3D` renderings.
+The second button from the left is the 2D/3D button which toggles between `2D` and `3D` renderings of the data.
 Run the following code:

 ```{code-cell} python